htmlcsstoimage/docs/_includes/intro.md

 {:toc}

 ## Generating images with {{include.language}}
-The API takes your HTML/CSS and runs it inside a real instance of Google Chrome to convert your html into an image.
+- The API takes your HTML/CSS and runs it inside a real instance of Google Chrome to **convert your html into an image**.
-Use {{include.language}} to send the API your HTML/CSS.
-You'll get back the URL to your generated image.
+- Use {{include.language}} to send the API your HTML/CSS.
+- You'll get back the URL to your generated image.

 For more details on how this works, see [Creating an image](/getting-started/using-the-api#creating-an-image).

+**Example API response:**
 ```javascript
 {
   "url": "https://hcti.io/v1/image/be4c5118-fe19-462b-a49e-48cf72697a9d"